pulumi/examples/gcp-ts-serverless-raw/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new?template=https://github.com/pulumi/examples/blob/master/gcp-ts-serverless-raw/README.md)

-# Google Cloud Functions in Python and Go Deployed with TypeScript
+# Google Cloud Functions in Python, Go, and TypeScript Deployed with TypeScript

-This example deploys two Google Cloud Functions.
-"Hello World" functions are implemented in Python and Go.
+This example deploys three Google Cloud Functions.
+"Hello World" functions are implemented in Python, Go, and TypeScript.
 Pulumi program is implemented in TypeScript.

 ```bash
 # Create and configure a new stack